Finding the Perfect Set of Dentures

 While many of our patients didn’t previously realize it, a bridge or implant is not the only way to replace a few teeth.
 Perhaps you’re here because you need to replace multiple, but not all, of your teeth.
 If that’s the case, a partial denture is probably what you’re looking for.

 Dentures can be made out of a handful of different materials.
-These materials will change certain factors about the dentures, including their durability, appearance, comfort, etc. While we do recommend holding out for the perfect set of dentures, we also know that there’s a balance.
+These materials will change certain factors about dentures, including their durability, appearance, comfort, etc. While we do recommend holding out for the perfect set of dentures, we also know that there’s a balance.
 We don’t necessarily want you to leap for the most expensive pair of dentures unless that’s what you need.
 Similarly, we don’t want you to stick to middle of the run dentures because you feel you should.
-The best way to search is to communicate clearly with us about your needs and desires.
-This allows our dentists to walk alongside you and share the pros and cons of each option with you.
+An excellent way to search is to communicate clearly with us about your needs and desires.
+This allows our dentists to walk alongside you and share with you, the pros and cons of each option.
 Ultimately, they’ll need to be the perfect set of dentures for you, not us.
 We want to ensure your comforts and needs are met.

 Some dentures are made out of a hard plastic material.
 Plastic dentures are the low-end, budget options on the market.
 They’re a low durability option, convenient and quick to make, and usually inexpensive.
-It’s best to treat plastic dentures as a temporary fix since they don’t tend to last very long or fit perfectly inside a person’s mouth.
+It’s a great idea to treat plastic dentures as a temporary fix since they don’t tend to last very long or fit perfectly inside a person’s mouth.

 Resin dentures are a commonly used option by dentists, and they can last for a relatively long time.
 Typically, resin dentures will wear your gums down before your teeth.
 They sit on a hard acrylic base and make for a pretty good option for teeth replacement.